corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 Both of the steps can be triggered in an automated way from BNO's build pipeline if required

-Increment of a CorDapp's minimum version will be done via Corda flows as well, which will also send notifications about the update to all BN members.
+Increment of a CorDapp's minimum version will be done via Corda flows as well, which will also send notifications about new update availability to all BN members.

-CorDapp descriptors are fairly static.
-They can be persisted in the database and cached by BNO's node as a performance optimisation.
+Notifications will contain descriptors of all updated CorDapps. *Node administrators* will be able to set up their nodes to automatically download an update, to send en email to node admins and etc. in response to a new update availability, by utilising *download adaptors* and *update callbacks*, which are described in the further sections.

+BNO will be storing CorDapp descriptors in their database.

-The implementation will *not* match CorDapp descriptors against the actual jar files in the distribution locations.
-It will be up to the BNO's *node administrator* to keep those in sync.
+The CDS implementation will *not* match CorDapp descriptors against the actual jar files in *distribution locations*.
+It will be a responsibility of a BNO's *node administrator* to keep those in sync.

 #### Download adaptors